Azure/Azure-Proactive-Resiliency-Library-v2/docs/content/tools/collector/_index.md

 ### Example 3

-The workload is hosted in three subscriptions (Sub-0, Sub-3 and Sub-5), but Sub 5 subscription is shared with other workloads and I want to not only filter the Sub-5 subscription by a single ResourceGroup where the components of my workload are hosted but also I need to filter by two Tags called Criticality and Env, since all my subscriptions are hosting NonProduction resources too:
+The workload is hosted in three subscriptions (Sub-0, Sub-3, and Sub-5).
+However, since the Sub-5 subscription is shared with other workloads, I need to filter it not only by a specific Resource Group where the components of my workload are hosted but also by two tags, Criticality and Env, as all my subscriptions are hosting non-production resources as well.

 ```powershell
 .\1_wara_collector.ps1 -TenantID "00000000-0000-0000-0000-000000000000" -SubscriptionIds "/subscriptions/00000000-0000-0000-0000-000000000000","/subscriptions/33333333-3333-3333-3333-333333333333" -ResourceGroups "/subscriptions/55555555-5555-5555-5555-555555555555/resourceGroups/RG-1" -Tags 'Criticality=~High','Env=~Prod'